UberV/scaleGrid/README.md

 ## How to Use the plugin

-Once the plugin is loaded a new icon will appear on the main tool selection called (Get Grid) Click on this then select two points on your map (preferably two corners of a square).
+Once the plugin is loaded a new icon will appear on the main tool selection called (Get Grid)

+Make sure your maps current X/Y offset is set to 0 or this will not work right. (will check for this in the future and modify accordingly)

+Click on this then select two points on your map (preferably two corners of a square).

 This will then adjust the Grid Size along with the X/Y offset to try and match whats on your map.

 It may not be perfect but I will be close.